Computer Simulations: Definition, Examples, Uses

 According to Professor Michael Bader of Germany’s Institut für Informatik, they wanted to “better understand the entire process of why some earthquakes and resulting tsunamis are so much bigger than others.
 Sometimes we see relatively small tsunamis when earthquakes are large, or surprisingly large tsunamis connected with relatively small earthquakes.
 Simulation is one of the tools to get insight into these events.”

 But it’s far from perfect.
-New York Times reporter Sheri Fink detailed how a Seattle-based disaster response startup called One Concern developed an earthquake simulation that failed to include many densely populated commercial structures in its test-runs “because damage calculations relied largely on residential census data.”
+New York Times reporter Sheri Fink detailed how a Seattle-based disaster response startup called One Concern developed an earthquake simulation that failed to include many densely populated commercial structures in its test runs because it relied on residential census data.
 The potential real-world result of this faulty predictive model: Rescuers might not have known the location of many victims in need.

 6. Exploring Black Holes